Writers' Day History

 Helen Peppe - From “The Diving Board”– Characters Who Are Alive and Kicking

-Her presentation discussed the emotional and legal implications of writing about real people when family, class, race, and sex enter the story.
-For more information on Helen visit: http://www.helenpeppe.com/
+Helen's presentation discussed the emotional and legal implications of writing about real people when family, class, race, and sex enter the story.

 Suzette Martinez Standring - The Art of the Column